 WHAT I WISH YOU KNEW CONVERSATIONS

-The accompanying book, for parents and teens, was created in honor of Judy Krizmanic Weingarten, a young mother who died far too young of cancer.
+This website, and its accompanying book, were created in honor of Judy Krizmanic Weingarten, a young mother who died far too young of cancer.
 Judy was a gifted writer and was exceptionally aware of the importance and value of communication.
 Her illness and death necessitated many difficult conversations.
-Our purpose is to encourage and facilitate sharing one's thoughts and feelings in families, schools, therapeutic settings, and everywhere communication is important.
-Proceeds are donated to organizations that support families through challenging times
+Our purpose is to encourage and facilitate sharing one's thoughts and feelings in families, schools, therapeutic settings and everywhere communication is important.